Keaton-Brewster/PowerPagesToolKit/README.md

 /**
  * Sets up validation and requirement rules for the field.
 This function dynamically updates the field's required status and validates its input based on the specified conditions.
  *
- * @param {function(this: DOMNodeReference): boolean} isRequired - A function that determines whether the field should be required.
+ * @param {function(this: DOMNodeReference): boolean} isRequired - A function that determines
+ * whether the field should be required.
 Returns `true` if required, `false` otherwise.
- * @param {function(this: DOMNodeReference): boolean} isValid - A function that checks if the field's input is valid.
+ * @param {function(this: DOMNodeReference): boolean} isValid - A function that checks if the field's
+ * input is valid.
 Returns `true` if valid, `false` otherwise.
  * @param {string} fieldDisplayName - The name of the field, used in error messages if validation fails.
  * @param {Array<DOMNodeReference>} [dependencies] Other fields that this field’s requirement depends on.
-When these fields change, the required status of this field is re-evaluated.
-Make sure any DOMNodeReference used in `isRequired` or `isValid` is included in this array.
+ * When these Nodes or their values change, the required status of this field is re-evaluated.
+ * Make sure any DOMNodeReference used in `isRequired` or `isValid` is included in this array.
  */
 configureValidationAndRequirements(
   isRequired: (this: this) => boolean,